BredaUniversityGames/xs/docs/getting-started.md

 - The *Wren* [extension](https://marketplace.visualstudio.com/items?itemName=nelarius.vscode-wren) in VS Code will give you syntax highlighting
 - The *Wren Language Provider* [extension](https://marketplace.visualstudio.com/items?itemName=sponge.wren-language-provider) in VS Code will give you basic code completion

-*xs* can be instructed (from the `system.json` file or `config()` function) to run on top of other windows.
+*xs* can be instructed (from the `system.json`) to run on top of other windows.
 This can be useful when developing or debugging with it.
 Running *xs* from the built-in terminal in VS code will give a "single window"-like experience.

 ![](img/VSCode.webp)